freak532486/ShapeCorners/README.md

     - `Radius=10,20`: Top Left and Bottom Right has 10; Top Right and Bottom Left has 20
     - `Radius=30,40,50`: Top Left has 30; Top Right and Bottom Left has 40; Bottom Right has 50
     - `Radius=20,50,30,10`: Top Left has 20; Top Right has 50; Bottom Right has 30; Bottom Left has 10
+- `CornerShadowTransparency': Sets fake shadow transparency of the corners in the same order as `Radius`.
+Values not set default to 0.0 (no darkening)
 - `Type`: `Rounded` or `Chiseled`
 - `SquareAtScreenEdge`: Square off corner at when window edge is at screen edge.
 Boolean `true` or `false`.
 - `SquareOnFullscreen`: Square off all corners when application is running in fullscreen.
 Boolean `true` or `false`